SolomonTheCoder/Microverse-Porfolio/README.md

 > Write a message to encourage readers to support your project

 If you like this project...
+I encourage to support me by following me on github and thanks for your support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>